MariAyanami/WA-SuperBot/README.md

 1. Add the chatbot's phone number to your contacts
 2. Scan the QR code that appears in the console through your WhatsApp app
-3. Just by sending a message to the chatbot, you can
+3. Just by sending a message to the chatbot, you can start using it

+## Contributing
+We highly appreciate your interest